 123 The remeasurement adjustment to departmental output expense appropriations and departmental output expense categories of MCAs relates to movement in the unvested long service leave provision due to changes in discount rates.
 The Non-departmental other expense, Debt Write-downs includes \$57.325 million of remeasurement due to changes in interest rates.
-The Ministry is appropriated for expenditure excluding remeasurements.
+The Ministry is appropriated for administered by the Ministry, as detailed below: